dimitri-xyz/haskell-coinbase-pro/README.md

 ```

+This example code prints the raw JSON sent by the server.
 See the documentation for the [`websockets` package](http://hackage.haskell.org/package/websockets) for details of working with WebSockets.

+Note that `subscribe` requests data on all of the specified channels for all of the specified markets.
+Call `subscribe` multiple times to request data on different channels for different markets.

 ## Related Projects